hanzemeng/Bloom_Filter/README.md

 ## If you want to read the documentation
 Go to the directory named "Document".
-"Report" talks about design choice and analizy how c and d affects the false positive probability.
+"Report" talks about design choice and analyze how c and d affects the false positive probability.
 "False Positive Probability" summarizes the data found in "Output".
 It also has plots to visualize how change of c and d affects false positive probability.

 ## Reference